How to Sell a House from Out of State: Long-Distance Guide

 6. Manage marketing

 In addition to the MLS, your local agent will coordinate showings and marketing efforts.
 These might involve social media, online advertising, and open houses.
-If you’d like to be available to answer questions during an open house but cannot travel, your agent might arrange a “virtual open house,” or a live-streamed guided tour.
-These can be conducted on almost any social media platform like Facebook Live or Instagram and later posted on YouTube.
+If you’d like to answer questions during an open house but cannot travel, your agent might arrange a “virtual open house” or a live-streamed guided tour.
+These can be conducted on almost any social media platform and later posted on YouTube.

 7. Set up a 3D or virtual tour

-According to the National Association of Realtors®, 96% of buyers found their home online.
-And to make your home stick out today you need more than just a good listing and great photos.
+According to the National Association of Realtors®, 52% of buyers found the home they purchased online.
+To make your home stand out today, you need more than just a good listing and great photos.
 Your agent should be able to set up a 3D or virtual tour that opens up your property to a larger market.

 It may also help your property sell faster, especially if a buyer can’t attend an in-person showing.
-According to the NAR, 9 out of 10 buyers believe photos are useful.
+According to the NAR, 9 out of 10 buyers aged 58 and under believe photos are the most useful website feature in the home search process.
 After all, just like you’re selling from out of state, some buyers may be buying from out of state.

-Real estate property taxes vary from state to state, amount, and when you pay them.
+Real estate property taxes vary from state to state in amount and when you pay them.
 If the taxes where you live are $3,000, you might be shocked to learn the taxes on the house you’ve sold out of state are, say, $12,000, with payment due at the closing table.
 Your agent can break down in advance what the sales taxes will be and when you’ll have to pay them.
-(It’s also wise to consult with an accountant.)
+(It’s also wise to consult with an accountant).

 9. Keep your timeline intact

-In any real estate sale, several issues could derail or delay your timeline.
+Several issues could derail or delay your timeline in any real estate sale.
 Your agent can be your best advocate, ensuring that whatever repairs you get done don’t fall behind and that your sale progresses on time.
-Being so far away from your property likely means you’ll have less flexibility than being there in person.
-Your agent can make up for that.
+Being so far away from your property likely means you’ll have less flexibility than being there in person, but your agent can make up for that.

 10. Close the deal